thindil/bob/README.md

                          directory.
 * `flags:`             - Mark start of list of command's flags.
 Optional.
 * `- [flag]`           - Each flag assigned to this Bob command.
-Possible values are: `unixonly`: command is avaialable only on Unix-like systems, `windowsonly`: command is available only on Windows systems, `internal`: command is not visible on commands list, but can be normally run (can be useful for recursive calls), `evaluatevariables`: command variables are treated as commands to run, and they result will be assigned to that variable.
+Possible values are: `unixonly`: command is available only on Unix-like systems, `windowsonly`: command is available only on Windows systems, `internal`: command is not visible on commands list, but can be normally run (can be useful for recursive calls), `evaluatevariables`: command variables are treated as commands to run, and they result will be assigned to that variable, `windowspath`: paths in the command are in Windows style (use \ for directory separator), will be translated on Unix, `unixpath`: paths in the command are in Unix style (use / for directory separator), will be translated on Windows.

 Commands to execute can have also variables used in the definitions.
 Variables start with sign `$`. `$` and number after it means argument from command line